The Awful Truth (band)

 The Awful Truth were a progressive metal band from the late 1980s based in Houston, Texas, United States.

-They were a three piece consisting of bassist Monty Colvin, drummer Alan Doss and guitarist David Von Ohlerking.
-They only released one album, the eponymously titled The Awful Truth.
+They were a three piece group consisting of lead vocalist, songwriter and guitarist David Von Ohlerking, bassist and vocalist Monty Colvin, and drummer and vocalist Alan Doss.
+They released one album, the eponymously titled The Awful Truth.
 After the band split, Colvin and Doss formed the Galactic Cowboys.
+Ohlerking went on to front a number of bands including In The Garden, From Now On, and more.

 According to producer/manager Sam Taylor, Ohlerking named the band after the old 1937 movie of the same name.

-According to Colvin, Metal Blade Records signed the band after they had broken up.
-Metal Blade Records actually took the band's demos, mastered them and released them as The Awful Truth's debut album.
+According to Colvin, Metal Blade Records signed the band after they had already broken up in 1989.
+Metal Blade Records took a number of the band's demos, mastered them and released them as what would then be The Awful Truth's one and only full-length album.